1backend/1backend/docs-source/docs/running-the-server/docker-compose.md

       # We mount the docker socket so the backend can start   containers
       - /var/run/docker.sock:/var/run/docker.sock
       # We mount a volume so data will be persisted
-      - openorch-data:/root/.openorch
+      - 1backend-data:/root/.1backend
-    # Grants OpenOrch access to GPU metrics.
+    # Grants 1Backend access to GPU metrics.
-    # Containers launched by OpenOrch can still use GPU acceleration even if OpenOrch lacks direct GPU access.
+    # Containers launched by 1Backend can still use GPU acceleration even if 1Backend lacks direct GPU access.
     # deploy:
     #   resources:
     #     reservations: